 The big sister, little sister relationships in Duckworth are clearly visible.

-Ast.
-Housemaster: Mr Edward Breeze
+Deputy Housemaster: Mr Edward Breeze

 Priory House is a Day House for all Shell and Remove year group pupils.
-Pupils will spend the first two years of their time in the Senior School at Dover College in Priory before moving up to one of four Houses in the 3rd Form.
+Pupils will spend the first two years of their time in the Senior School at Dover College in Priory before moving up to one of four Houses in the Third Form.

 Priory is a modern two-storey building situated adjacent to the Medical Centre.
 In the large Common Room, there are several sofa-seating areas where pupils are able to chat, read, play board games and relax during break times.
 There are two separate levels for the boys’ changing facilities located on the ground floor and the girls’ on the second floor.
 Shell pupils are assigned to a Senior House on entry and will have various opportunities to visit and link up with their Senior House during their time in Priory